Harnet69/shareSomePhotos/README.md

 ## Application installation:
 - scan this QR code by an Android phone, download and install the app
 ![QR](https://github.com/Harnet69/shareSomePhotos/blob/main/app/GitHubMediaFiles/apk_QR.png)
-- download .apk [ShareSomePhoto v.2.0 installer](hhttps://drive.google.com/file/d/1gSdnP98Z4r44CZTxZXRe8ekfndRdqjxa/view?usp=sharing) and install it
+- download .apk [ShareSomePhoto v.2.0 installer](https://drive.google.com/file/d/1gSdnP98Z4r44CZTxZXRe8ekfndRdqjxa/view?usp=sharing) and run it on Android phone
 - clone a project code from this repo to your computer and run it via Android studio or another Android emulator

 ## Application pdf presentation: